MattC777/Chatgpt_Review_Analysis/README.md

 <br>

 ## Data Source
-The raw dataset was obtained from the Google Play reviews export of the ChatGPT app.
+The raw dataset was obtained from the Google Play reviews export of the ChatGPT app(Chatgpt_Web_Scraping.ipynb).

 Format: CSV